Ginger Smock

 Emma Smock (4 June 1920– 13 June 1995), better known as Ginger Smock, was a violinist, orchestra leader, and local Los Angeles television personality.
 She is perhaps best known from her recordings with the Vivien Garry Quintet, though other recordings have surfaced recently.
 In addition to her work in jazz and rhythm & blues, she performed with the All City Symphony Orchestra of Los Angeles.

 Life and career

-Born in Chicago, Smock grew up in Los Angeles and graduated from Jefferson High School.
+Born in Chicago, Smock, who was of African American heritage, was orphaned at the age of 6 and grew up in Los Angeles, graduating from Jefferson High School.
 She studied violin privately with Bessie Dones, and at the age of 10 appeared as a soloist at the Hollywood Bowl.
 She was featured on Clarence Muse's radio program at the age of thirteen performing Edward MacDowell's To a Wild Rose.
 She earned degrees in music from Los Angeles City College, and the Zoellner Conservatory of Music.
 At the latter institution she was a pupil of Edith Smith.